 You’ll experience amazing light displays within the shadowy depths of the castle walls, influenced by its long and colourful history.
 The team responsible for Edinburgh’s Castle of Light have previously worked their magic on the Sydney Opera House.

 This makes the perfect end to a fresh November afternoon spent shopping on Edinburgh’s Royal Mile.
 Afterwards you could hole up in a little whisky bar with some live fiddle music, a very Scottish, and very pleasant evening.
 Book tickets here.

 Princes Street Christmas Market - from 16 November

 Log cabin style European markets are all the rage in the UK now and rightly so.
 We may think over the pond we know how to celebrate Christmas, and we do, it’s just our Christmas markets have been lacking.
 Even those who identify with Ebenezer Scrooge lighten up with a few mulled wines, and a wander round some festive makers stalls.

 The wild north is naturally a perfect place to ruffle up the festive feathers.
 Therefore, the Edinburgh Christmas market could be the best you ever visit.

 Also know that Edinburgh is a pro at public events.
 It never puts in minimal effort.
 Simply look at the Fringe, the largest performing arts festival in world or Hogmanay.
+Find out more here.

-Christmas at the Botanics – from 22 November
+Christmas at The Botanics - from 22 November